 If the course you'd like to take isn't listed, you need to request a pre-evaluation from the Office of Undergraduate Admissions before you take it to make sure that your course will transfer to your University of Michigan program.
 An on-line form for requesting pre-evaluation can be found at: http://www.admissions.umich.edu/current-student-transfer-credit-pre-evaluation.

 For your second step, if you only need the course to count as elective credit, or towards prerequisites for other courses, you needn't go any further.
-If you want the course to satisfy a specific major requirement, you need to have it approved by a department advisor in advance.
+If you want the course to satisfy a specific concentration requirement, you need to have it approved by a concentration advisor in advance.
 If you want the course to count toward your distribution requirement, you need to seek the approval of a general academic advisor in the LSA Advising Center (1255 Angell Hall).

 Transfer credit cannot be used to satisfy the Upper-Level Writing Requirement or Race & Ethnicity requirement.
 Sweetland Center for Writing maintains a list of Approved and Not-Approved Transfer courses for the First-Year Writing Requirement.